 Evaluate major factors to mitigate risk

 How risky is the Graphics & Photo Imaging Software supply chain?

-The probability of input price shocks or supply chain problems in this market is low.
-Graphics and photo imaging software developers are not dependent on critical inputs that might threaten the continuity of business.
-Examples of products and services that software publishers purchase include computer hardware and software, IT consulting...
+The probability of input price shocks or supply chain problems in this market is low, indicating low supply chain risk overall.
+Because software publishers develop intellectual property and not a tangible good, graphics and photo imaging software developers are not dependent on critical physical inputs that might threaten the continuity...
 Subscribe to learn more.